theblackcat102/theblackcat102.github.io/_posts/2019-11-07-weird-github-entry-point.md

 TLDR; this is an proxy for high speed access to github repo in China

-My friend was browsing around and stumble upon this github page which looks legit.
-But, when you look close at the url, the domain belongs to an open source ([https://github.com/cnpm/cnpmjs.org](https://github.com/cnpm/cnpmjs.org)) private npm registry project.
+My friend was browsing around and stumble upon this webpage which looks like the same as the official Github.
+When you take a look close at the url, the domain belongs to an open source ([https://github.com/cnpm/cnpmjs.org](https://github.com/cnpm/cnpmjs.org)) private npm registry project.

 By doing a quick search on ICANN, it seems like the domain was registered from GoDaddy and belongs to a owner from Zhejiang, China.
 Tracing the IP address of the domain, it belongs to Alibaba cloud service (Aliyun) in Singapore.